Betchip/Betchip/doc/init.md

 All three Linux startup configurations assume the existence of a "betchip" user and group.
 They must be created before attempting to use these scripts.
-The OS X configuration assumes betchipd will be set up for the current user.
+The macOS configuration assumes betchipd will be set up for the current user.

 Configuration
 ---------------------------------